 Severe swelling in one or both breasts

-Bleeding or drainage through the special bra or Ace bandage
+Bleeding or drainage through the special bra or bandage

 Symptoms of infection at an incision site such as increased redness or swelling, warmth, worsening pain, or foul-smelling drainage

-Pain that is not relieved by medication or pain that gets worse
+Pain that is not eased by medicine or pain that gets worse

 More soreness, swelling, or bruising on one breast than the other